reese8272/reese8272/README.md

    - **Technologies Used**: Python, CyberSecurity Module, SQL
    - **Key Learnings**: Implementing fundamental knowledge of standard encryption methods, and how to implement those to a SQLite database, and lastly marrying those two through python.

-2. **[Personal Stack-Queue Project](https://github.com/reese8272/Personal-Stack-Queue-Project)**: This project implements stack and queue data structures in Python.
-It includes implementations for both simple and ring buffer versions of queues, along with a stack implementation.
+2. **[Machine Learning Via MNIST Dataset](https://github.com/reese8272/mnist-cnn-project)**: This project uses the built in MNIST dataset from tensorflow to build a convolutional neural network.
+The neural network is built from scratch and trained on the dataset, and it implements a callback method for when the training reaches 99.5% training accuracy and a 95% testing accuracy.
-   - **Technologies Used**: Python, Jupyter Notebook
+   - **Technologies Used**: Python, VS Code, TensorFlow
-   - **Key Learnings**: Implementing fundamental data structures, using Python's OOP features, writing tests in Jupyter Notebooks.
+   - **Key Learnings**: Implementing fundamental Machine Learning theory, working with the TensorFlow library, understanding key concepts of basic neural networks.

 ## How to Reach Me
 - **Email**: [reesepludwick@gmail.com](mailto:reesepludwick@gmail.com)